 Life Is More Beautiful With Colors Around Us

 The short answer is no. Contrary to previous conclusions, dogs are not colorblind.
 They see more than just black, white, and gray.
-While they do see colors, they don’t see much as we do, humans.
+While they do see colors, they don’t see much as humans do.

 According to studies, canines can see color fields of blues, yellows, and violets.
-Unfortunately, they are not as effective as we are in detecting colors that include reds, oranges, and greens.
-When they see these colors, they would rather detect them as colors somewhere in the yellow or blue spectrum.
+Unfortunately, our four-legged best friends are not as effective as we are in detecting colors that include reds, oranges, and greens.
+When dogs see these colors, they see them in the yellow or blue spectrum.

 Recent research has dispelled the long-held belief that dogs only see black and white.
 It’s worth noting that this belief started way back in 1937 when Will Judy, the founder of National Dog Week, wrote in his training manual that dogs likely see shades of gray and black.

-However, it’s not all bad news for dogs, though.
-Having more rods means that they can detect more light.
+However, it’s not all bad news for them.
+Dogs are not colorblind, and having more rods means that they can detect more light.
 As a result, dogs have better night vision compared to humans and they have more superior movement tracking capabilities than us.

 So, Why Is This Important For Dog Owners?